JanesMarekFabian/Kubernetes-Setup/README.md

 Quick start for projects:
 1. Create namespace and ServiceAccount
 2. Add RBAC for storage access (see `infra/templates/project-storage-rbac.yaml`)
-3. Use `storageClassName: local-path` in PVCs
+3. Use `storageClassName: longhorn` in PVCs

 ## Troubleshooting